Sammy at Welcome Center

 Parents

-The student must provide consent for the school to disclose information to the parents, by completing the Student Record Release process.
+The student must provide consent for the school to disclose information to the parents or others, by completing the Student Record Release process.

 To watch a video on how the student can complete this process, please click here.

-If a student is attending a postsecondary institution - at any age - the rights under FERPA apply (even if they are under 18).
+If a student is attending a postsecondary institution, the rights under FERPA apply (even if they are under 18).
 The student must provide consent for the school to disclose the information to the parents, by completing the Student Record Release process.

 You can find the forms on MyVerify.
 You will be able to review the forms and using your e-sign pin, you will be able to electronically sign the forms.
 Parents can access their accounts via this link: cabrillo.studentforms.com